San Antonio Construction Accident Lawyer

 Civil claims of this type filed in Bexar are heard in the county district courts.
 The primary venue is Bexar County Courthouse, 100 Dolorosa St, San Antonio, TX 78205.
 Our attorneys practice regularly in these courts and are familiar with the local procedures and scheduling norms.

-Trauma care in San Antonio is concentrated at facilities including University Hospital (Level I Trauma Center), San Antonio Military Medical Center (Brooke Army Medical Center, Level I Trauma Center), Methodist Hospital Metropolitan.
-Common injuries treated at these centers include Traumatic brain injuries from falls and struck by accidents, Spinal cord injuries from falls at height, Crushed limbs requiring amputation.
-Choosing a hospital with experience in your specific injury type can affect both your recovery and the medical documentation that supports your claim.
+The San Antonio medical network handling acute injuries from incidents like this one centers around University Hospital (Level I Trauma Center), San Antonio Military Medical Center (Brooke Army Medical Center, Level I Trauma Center), and Methodist Hospital Metropolitan.
+Diagnoses we see again and again in these intake records include Traumatic brain injuries from falls and struck by accidents, Spinal cord injuries from falls at height, and Crushed limbs requiring amputation.
+We work directly with the records departments at each of these facilities, which is part of why our timelines for assembling a medical chronology run shorter than what most clients expect.